c0bqlt/interview-starter/README.md

 You can build any file structure you find useful

-You can include any external css files in `site.config.js`
+You can include any external libraries in `site.config.js`

 You can use Google, Stack Overflow, previously written code, anything you like.